The main measure of Jersey’s population is provided by the census, which was last held in March 2011.

 - census information on migration patterns in and out of Jersey

-Net migration has accounted for three-quarters (75%) of the total population growth over the last 10 years.
+Net migration has accounted for around three-quarters of the population growth over the last 10 years.

 *The 2013 figures are estimates based on the two-year period 2013-2014.
 Analysis for the two years was combined, primarily due to a delay in the December 2013 data, following the implementation of the Control of Housing and Work Law 2012 (CHWL).